Sucrose: Production

-Cane versus beet

-It is difficult to distinguish between fully refined sugar produced from beet and cane.
-One way is by isotope analysis of carbon.
-Cane uses C4 carbon fixation, and beet uses C3 carbon fixation, resulting in a different ratio of 13C and 12C isotopes in the sucrose.
-Tests are used to detect fraudulent abuse of European Union subsidies or to aid in the detection of adulterated fruit juice.

-Sugar cane tolerates hot climates better, but the production of sugar cane needs approximately four times as much water as the production of sugar beet.
-As a result, some countries that traditionally produced cane sugar (such as Egypt) have built new beet sugar factories since about 2008.
-Some sugar factories process both sugar cane and sugar beets and extend their processing period in that way.

-The production of sugar leaves residues that differ substantially depending on the raw materials used and on the place of production.
-While cane molasses is often used in food preparation, humans find molasses from sugar beets unpalatable, and it consequently ends up mostly as industrial fermentation feedstock (for example in alcohol distilleries), or as animal feed.
-Once dried, either type of molasses can serve as fuel for burning.

-Pure beet sugar is difficult to find, so labelled, in the marketplace.
-Although some makers label their product clearly as "pure cane sugar", beet sugar is almost always labeled simply as sugar or pure sugar.
-Interviews with the 5 major beet sugar-producing companies revealed that many store brands or "private label" sugar products are pure beet sugar.
-The lot code can be used to identify the company and the plant from which the sugar came, enabling beet sugar to be identified if the codes are known.

 Culinary sugars

 Mill white

 Mill white, also called plantation white, crystal sugar or superior sugar is produced from raw sugar.
 It is exposed to sulfur dioxide during the production to reduce the concentration of color compounds and helps prevent further color development during the crystallization process.
 Although common to sugarcane-growing areas, this product does not store or ship well.
 After a few weeks, its impurities tend to promote discoloration and clumping; therefore this type of sugar is generally limited to local consumption.

 Blanco directo

 Blanco directo, a white sugar common in India and other south Asian countries, is produced by precipitating many impurities out of cane juice using phosphoric acid and calcium hydroxide, similar to the carbonatation technique used in beet sugar refining.
-Blanco directo is more pure than mill white sugar, but less pure than white refined.
+Blanco directo is purer than mill white sugar, but less pure than white refined sugar.